Mystaken/react-2048/README.md

 ## How to play

 Plays like regular 2048, but you can set the dimensions of the board on the top.
-Use arrow keys to move the cells or drag the board using your mouse.
+Use arrow keys to move the cells or swipe using mouse or finger.